5 Tools For For Free Online Collaboration

-Google Drive is similar to DropBox and alike in that it enables you to sync a local folder, and it’s contents, with that of a corresoponding folder online.
-Anything dragged into the folder on your local device is automatically copied to the corresponding folder in the cloud and vice versa.
+Google Drive is similar to DropBox and alike in that it enables you to sync a local folder, and it’s contents, with that of a corresponding folder online.
+This is a great free Google collaboration tool because anything dragged into the folder on your local device is automatically copied to the corresponding folder in the cloud and vice versa.

 Adding more storage to your account is very simple and a reasonable price – $2.49 per month for 25GB or $4.99 per month for 100GB.
 More storage is available (up to 16TB) upon enquiry.

 - Android devices